 To date, there are no specific regulations and/or restrictions on mobile work in Indonesia.
-Consequently, whether or not mobile work is to be performed, it would depend on the agreement between the employer and the employee and/ or the employer's policies.
+Consequently, whether or not mobile work is to be performed depends on the agreement between the employer and the employee and/or the employer's policies.

-Nevertheless, Law No 13 of 2003 on Manpower (as amended) (the "Manpower Law") regulates that an employment agreement must at least include information on the location of the workplace.
-As such, if mobile work arrangement is agreed between the employer and the employee, conservatively, it must be specified under the employment agreement.
+Nevertheless, Law No 13 of 2003 on Manpower, as amended by Law No 6 of 2003 on Stipulation of Government Regulation No 2 of 2022 on Job Creation into Law (the "Manpower Law"), stipulates that an employment agreement must at least include information on the location of the workplace.
+As such, if a mobile work arrangement is agreed between the employer and the employee, conservatively, it must be specified under the employment agreement or the employee handbook/collective bargaining agreement.

-As for data privacy regulations in relation to mobile work, it will follow the general data privacy regulations, as there are no specific data privacy regulations related to mobile work.
+Data privacy regulations in relation to mobile work will follow the general data privacy regulations, as there are no specific data privacy regulations related to mobile work.
 Please see 3.1 Data Privacy Law and Employment.

-In terms of occupational safety and health (OSH) in relation to mobile work, there are also no specific regulations and/or restrictions in this regard.
-General OSH regulations would apply.
+In terms of occupational safety and health (OSH) in relation to mobile work, there are also no specific regulations and/or restrictions in this regard, and general OSH regulations would apply.

 Similarly, there are also no specific regulations and/or restrictions for social security in relation to mobile work.
-Employees on mobile work will also be covered by the Manpower Social Security and the Health Social Security programmes.
+Employees engaging in mobile work will also be covered by the Manpower Social Security and the Health Social Security programmes.

-What would generally be an issue in mobile work arrangement in relation to OSH and social security would be how to determine work accidents.
+What would generally be an issue in a mobile work arrangement in relation to OSH and social security would be how to determine work accidents.
 Under OSH regulations, employers are required to report every work accident that occurs to the authorities.
 Work accidents will further be covered under the social security programme.
 Generally, work accidents are: